 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

 Course fees cover: teaching materials (handouts, Stata do files and datasets to used during the course) and a temporary licence of Stata valid for 30 days from the beginning of the training course.

 Individuals interested in attending this course must return their completed registration forms by email (firstname.lastname@example.org) to TStat by the 6th January 2023.

 The objective of our Multivariate Garch Models for Risk Management course is to provide participants with a comprehensive overview of the principal methodologies, both theoretical and applied, adopted for the analysis of risk in financial markets.
 To this end, the course focuses on the modelling and forecasting of financial time series and in particular modelling returns and volatility in asset returns; the modelling of cross market correlations, volatility spillovers and contagion in financial asset markets; and the implementation of both factor models and principal components analysis for the identification of specific asset, country and global factors.

-Due to the current COVID-19 situation, the 2020 edition of this Training Course will now be offered ONLINE, on a part-time basis from the 16th to the 31st July 2020.
+The 2023 edition of this Training Course will now be offered ONLINE, on a part-time basis on the 26th-27th of January and 2nd-3rd of February.